-Our tests prove that all models of iron heads, once they are assembled with the exact same shaft, perform equally in spite of their metal alloy makeup, formed by casting or forged, shaped as cavity back of muscle back or their measured COR (trampoline effect).
+Our tests prove that all models of iron heads, once they are assembled with the exact same shaft, perform equally in spite of their metal alloy makeup, formed by casting or forged, shaped as cavity back of muscle back or their measured COR (coefficient of restitution or trampoline effect).

 But let’s not get ahead of ourselves.
 Here are the tests that I administered to prove that iron heads have not improved much, at least in the last 20 years.
-To compare iron head designs, a mix of muscle backs and cavity backs were randomly selected to form a 6 iron head-test set.
-A few designs were 10 years old and some more recent.
+To compare iron head designs, I randomly selected a mix of muscle backs and cavity backs to form a 6 iron head-test set.
+Some designs were 10 years old, some more recent.
 Some were cast and some were forged.
-One of the heads, the Wishon 770 cfe was reported to have a COR of 0.815, near the USGA limit of 0.83 and the rest varied down to 0.77 COR.
-While the head models varied between test clubs, all the other factors were held constant: shaft length, shaft model, swing weight and grip.
+One of the heads, the Wishon 770 cfe, was reported to have a COR of 0.815, near the USGA limit of 0.83 and the rest varied down to a low of 0.77 COR.
+Only the head models varied between test clubs, all the other factors were held constant: shaft length, shaft model, shaft flex, swing weight and grip.
 So any difference in playability could be attributed solely to the head design.

-The chart on the left shows the result of one player tested with the 5 different 6 irons from the head-test set of clubs.
+The chart on the left shows the result of one older player tested with the 5 different 6-irons from the head-test set of clubs.

 He was able to generate a difference in average carry distance between iron head models of less than one yard !